Every family needs a comprehensive camping checklist

 Essential: A comfortable insulated mattress and warm clothing are the two most important pieces of camp bedding.
 In hot weather pack a fan and wear a cotton shirt soaked with water.
 The breeze blowing over the wet shirt will produce an air conditioning effect.

-Desirables: Place an insulated ground carpet or blanket on the floor under your mattress; a standard fitted sheet will hold two mattresses together; use a synthetic or wool blanket or quilt for cover; cover small duffel bags or day packs with pillow cases to make pillows.
+Desirables: Place an insulated ground carpet or blanket on the floor under your mattress.
+Use a standard fitted sheet to hold 2 mattresses together - or - a king-sized fitted sheet to hold 3 mattresses together.
+Use a synthetic or wool blanket or quilt for cover.
+Cover a small duffel bag, day pack, or rolled blanket with a pillow case to make a pillow.

 Therm-A-Rest Mondo King self inflating air mattress